 How do we use our time?
-How do we spend the days of our lives?
-After sleeping, working, watching TV, cooking, eating, commuting, cleaning, and showering, how do we spend our remaining time?
+After sleeping, working, cooking, eating, commuting, and cleaning, how do we spend our remaining time?
 Time is fleeting.
 We don’t get it back.
 We don’t get “do-overs.”
 So, how do we spend those priceless moments?

 How do you spell peace?
-For many years, for me, it was a small cape cod with three little bedrooms, a wooded back yard, a Mom and two daughters and an adventure of love.
+For many of my years, it was a small cape cod with three little bedrooms, a wooded back yard, a Mom and two daughters, and an adventure of love.
 How blessed is that?